 Walking out of a screening, I could think only one thing of the film: it’s extraordinarily weird.
 I love weird: give me messy, campy, off-color stories any day.
 But Sorry to Bother You‘s particular brand of weirdness managed to be both fun and a little disappointing.

 The story juggles absurdity and utter normalcy throughout.
-This is demonstrated in the film’s basic premise: Sorry to Bother You follows an unemployed, largely unremarkable black guy named Cassius Green (Stanfield), known as Cash, who manages to secure a job at a telemarketing company selling encyclopedia sets.
-He starts making sales when he utilizes his “white voice” — not just the kind of Caucasian dialect Ron Stallworth affects to woo the Ku Klux Klan over the phone in Spike Lee’s recent BlacKkKlansman, but literally the dorky, confident voice of David Cross.
+This is demonstrated in the film’s basic premise: Sorry to Bother You follows an unemployed, largely unremarkable guy named Cassius Green (Stanfield), known as Cash, who manages to secure a job at a telemarketing company selling encyclopedia sets.
+He starts making sales when he, a black man, utilizes his “white voice” — not just the kind of Caucasian dialect Ron Stallworth affects to woo the Ku Klux Klan over the phone in Spike Lee’s recent BlacKkKlansman, but literally the dorky, confident voice of David Cross.

 As his vocal talents bring him closer to joining the ranks of the company’s well-paid, well-respected and enigmatic “power callers,” Cash’s fellow low-level employees — including his fiancée Detroit (Thompson), also an artist — plan a strike against the company for higher wages.
 Should Cash support his friends and social justice, or lean into his own ambitions — not just for financial security, but for a lasting contribution to society?